-No boxes or bags, everything must be loose.
+No boxes or bags and everything must be loose.
 No pruning’s larger than 300mm wide and 300mm high.
-No animal waste.
+No animal waste or food scraps.

 What do I do with my food scraps?

-- Place foodscapes in the red lid general waste bin, this material will be composted as part of the treatment process at the resource recovery facility in Neerabup.
+- Place food scraps in the red lid general waste bin, this material will be composted as part of the treatment process at the resource recovery facility in Neerabup.
 The non-organic material goes to landfill.